Dear High Schoolers,

 Ask for help.

-I know that asking for help related to any subject can seem scary sometimes.
+I know that asking for help can seem scary sometimes.
 It’s still scary for me sometimes.
 I especially struggle when asking for help in math.

-But, asking for help is one of the best ways to get a better understanding.
-In my experience, the people you need to ask for help from want to help you.
+Asking for help is one of the best ways to get a better understanding.
+The people you need to ask for help from want to help you.
 If you’re uncomfortable talking to someone in person, an email is a great way to get the answers you need.

 Don’t procrastinate.